jglien/A-Game-Of-Faces/README.md

 );
 ```

-### Specify a Profile Source in Web.config Application Settings
+### Specify a Profile Source in Application Settings

-Add a profile source to web config.
+Add a profile source to web config and the test project's App.config.
 It must be a valid URI.

 ### Use IIS